 Unexpected Wildlife Photography at Point Reyes

 I arrived at the Tomales Point trailhead just after sunrise.
-The bugling of Tule Elk pierced through the fog.
-Any notions I had of capturing expansive Pacific views evaporated, replaced with the exciting possibility of seeing elk in the wild.
+Thick fog absorbed any notions of capturing expansive Pacific views, but the high-pitched bugling of Tule Elk suggested different possibilities.
 I swapped my 20-40mm lens for something more appropriate: a weather-resistant 55-300mm.

 Not too long after, I saw my first group of elk.
 They were close, but just beyond the ridge, so a little difficult to photograph as they moved away.
 As I started down a steep grade just after the high point of the trail, I saw a bull with large antlers, but he turned and disappeared.
 I worried I might not get another chance to see one given that the fog wasn’t clearing.

 I decided to focus on enjoying the hike.
 I made it all the way out to Tomales Point, where I could hear and see the waves crashing far below.
 I rested here, feeling very far from the city indeed.

 The fog began to lift ever so slightly on the return leg.
 By the time I reached Lower Pierce Point Ranch, it was clear enough to see a large herd at the old stock pond, though the ridge was still misty.
 This is where I had my best opportunities to capture images of the antlered bulls.
 I could hardly contain my excitement, but made sure to stay quite far away!